cryspen/bertie/PROOFS.md

 propagated to the calling functions, leading to additional annotations to the functions types in the `M.fsti` interface files.

-For the TLS 1.3 code in Bertie, the most interesting aspects of these proofs are when we try to prove that the formatting and parsing functions do not overflow.
+For the TLS 1.3 code in t13, the most interesting aspects of these proofs are when we try to prove that the formatting and parsing functions do not overflow.
 Indeed, by typechecking in F*, we found a number of bugs in our packet parsing code.

 The code in the `proofs/fstar/extraction-panic-free` directory has been verified for panic freedom on all possible inputs.
-This means that even in the presence of an attacker sending Bertie malformed messages, the verified code will never create a panic.
+This means that even in the presence of an attacker sending t13 malformed messages, the verified code will never create a panic.
 Of course, there is other code outside the verification boundary that may yet panic and we intend to expand the scope of our verification ocer time.

 ## Security Proofs in ProVerif

-We also prove security for the TLS 1.3 protocol code in Bertie.
+We also prove security for the TLS 1.3 protocol code in t13.
 Using hax, we generate a ProVerif model of the TLS 1.3 handshake in `proofs/proverif/extraction/lib.pvl`.
 This file contains the bulk of the extraction, while `analysis.pv` contains the top-level processes are set up and analysis queries.